 Many contractors choose to work for clients using their own limited companies, sometimes referred to by the taxman as ‘personal service companies’.
-They do so for many reasons, often because clients and recruitment agencies won’t hire the self-employed, which leaves contractors outside of IR35 with few choices.
+They do so for many reasons, often because clients and recruitment agencies won’t hire the self-employed who operate as sole traders, which leaves contractors who are not affected by the IR35 tax legislation with few choices.

 The term ‘personal service companies’ was devised by HMRC following the introduction of IR35 by the then Chancellor Gordon Brown, who originally proposed the legislation in the March 1999 pre-budget, with IR35 becoming law in April 2000.

 So just what is a personal service company?

 This is where things get tricky.
 Because there is no clear definition in law of what actually constitutes a personal service company, HMRC often use this lack of clarity to their advantage when investigating the tax affairs of contractors.

 In the contracting sector, the generally accepted definition of a personal service company is a limited company that typically has a sole director, the contractor, who owns most or all of the shares.